-In tandem with the recent surge in secessionist tendencies, independence movements increasingly tend to defend their cause based on economic considerations.
+In tandem with the worldwide surge in separatism, independence movements increasingly tend to defend their cause based on economic considerations.
 However, whether or not there are economic benefits from declaring independence remains largely unexplored.
-This study is the first to examine the economic impact of secession for a broad sample of newly independent countries, focusing on a large time period covering 1950 to 2016.
+This study is the first to examine the economic impact of secession for a broad sample of newly independent countries, focusing on a large time period covering the years 1950 to 2016.

-Relying on a semi-parametric estimation strategy to control for the confounding effects of past GDP dynamics, anticipation effects, unobserved heterogeneity between newly formed and more established states, model uncertainty as well as effect heterogeneity, we present robust evidence that secession statistically significantly hampers growth potential in newly formed states.
-Our central results suggest that the decision to secede reduced per capita GDP in NICs anywhere between 20% and 30% in the long run.
+Relying on a semi-parametric estimation strategy to control for the confounding effects of past GDP dynamics, anticipation effects, unobserved heterogeneity between newly formed and more established states, model uncertainty as well as effect heterogeneity, we present robust evidence that secession historically hampered economic growth potential.
+Our central results suggest that the decision to secede reduced per capita GDP anywhere between 20% and 40% in the NICs in our sample.
 From a methodological perspective, we develop a novel quadruple-difference procedure that sequentially accounts for matching quality, simulation quality and contamination effects, providing informative statistical inference on the reliability of synthetic control estimates of treatment effects.
-Applying this procedure, we confirm the existence of a statistically significant negative independence dividend in the short to medium run, with cross-country heterogeneity obscuring the average long-run impact of independence.
-Moreover, an empirical extension indicates that the severe economic underperformance of newly formed transition countries cannot be plausibly attributed to their transitions from planned to market economies, suggesting instead that the bulk of their output losses stem from their decisions to secede.
+Applying this procedure, we confirm the existence of a statistically significant negative independence dividend in the short to medium run, with cross-country heterogeneity slightly obscuring the average long-run impact of independence.
+Moreover, a robustness check finds that the economic underperformance of newly formed transition countries appears to be in large part driven by their independence declaration and not by the transition process, suggesting that the existing literature may have overestimated transition costs.